Dani3lB/tagless-final-example/article.md

 ## In practice
 Look at the case of Programmer Peter.
 His company wants to create a money handler application, and the registration is already done.
-Peter's task is to implement a decrease money mechanism on the backend and handle when there is not enough money to decrease from.
+Peter's task is to implement a money decreaser mechanism on the backend and handle when there is not enough money to decrease from.
 Let's see Peter's journey if the application is written without tagless final and with it.

 ### Without tagless final

 In this case, the application uses cats IO as an effect type, and that is hard-coded everywhere.
 Peter checks the project
 structure: database layer; API layer; and the endpoint.
-He decides to start from the bottom and checks the database class:
+He decides to start from the bottom which is the database class:

 ```scala
 class Database {